RoTak00/InterviuCM/README.md

 1. The document should just contain content markup (no style markup, no JavaScript).
 2. Where appropriate, the document should use the HTML representation of special characters.
 3. The document should be a single, valid HTML5 document, that is parsed correctly by the  [W3C ValidatorLinks to an external site.](https://validator.w3.org/nu/#file).
-Make sure your declare the document's natural language and character encoding - see ZyBook 2.1 for examples.
+Make sure your declare the document's natural language and character encoding.
 4. As a first crude version of your photo album, include an HTML  `table`  showing photos of famous authors in one column, along with some metadata that describes what is depicted on the photo in the other columns:
     -   The table should have exactly five columns, with for each item a column named:
         -   **`image`**  (a URI pointing to a representative image of the author on the web),